yoshisuga/MAME4iOS/README.md

 - Settings screen still needs to be ported to tvOS and is unavailable.
 - An mFi controller needs to be connected to the AppleTV prior to starting MAME

-### Adding ROMs to MAME
+## Adding ROMs to MAME

+### iOS

+For iOS users, you can download ROMs using Safari and save them to the `roms` directory by choosing the "Save to Files" (go to "On My iPhone" -> MAME4iOS) option after downloading a ROM.
+You can also use a third party program like iExplorer or iFunBox to transfer ROMs to the MAME4iOS app directory.

+### tvOS

 You can upload ROMs to MAME on your AppleTV using a computer.
 After MAME starts, you'll be shown a welcome screen with the address of the AppleTV that you can enter in your web browser.
 Add MAME ROMs to the `roms` directory using the provided web uploader.

-For iOS users, you can download ROMs using Safari and save them to the `roms` directory by choosing the "Save to Files" (go to "On My iPhone" -> MAME4iOS) option after downloading a ROM.
-You can also use a third party program like iExplorer or iFunBox to transfer ROMs to the MAME4iOS app directory.

 The web server isn't yet available for iOS yet but will be added soon!